 I‘m not a Luddite—I love technology.
 I love the ways it enhances our home life in so many ways, from storing our food at cold temps to washing our clothes so that we don’t have to work our hands raw with a hand-cranked wringer.

-Here are some of my favorite reasons for line-drying clothes during warm weather.
+Here are some of my favorite reasons for line-drying laundry.

 1. It saves money.

 This is the obvious one.
 Dryers use up a lot of electricity, almost more than any other household appliance.
 The U.S. Department of Energy estimates that an electric clothes dryer accounts for almost six percent of a household’s annual electricity consumption.

 That may not sound like a lot, but consider how many items in your home use electricity.
 For easy math, if you average $100 a month for your electric bill, your clothes dryer accounts for $72 per year.
-That's almost another month of electricity in your home.
+That’s almost another month of electricity in your home.

 2. It saves the clothes.

-Yes, dryers make your clothes softer, but they also weaken the fabric's fibers faster than if they had been air-dried.
-All that lint after a cycle in the dryer?
-That's fabric slowly wearing off of your clothes.
-It's gradual, sure, I prefer buying fewer quality clothes, so I want them to last as long as possible.
+Sure, dryers make your clothes softer, but they also weaken the fabric’s fibers faster than if they had been air-dried.
+All that lint after a cycle in the dryer is fabric slowly wearing off of our clothes.
+It’s gradual, sure, but since I prefer buying fewer-but-better clothes, I want them to last as long as possible.

 3. We go through less laundry.

-Since line drying takes a (tiny) bit more of my time, I'm more aware of whether our clothes actually need to be washed, or if they could be worn another time.
-I'm not sure, but I think it has something to do with the act of hanging out our clothes being more an activity than just tossing them into the dryer.
+Since line drying takes a (tiny) bit more of my time, I’m more aware of whether our clothes actually need to be washed, or if they could be worn another time.
+I’m not sure, but I think it has something to do with the act of hanging out our clothes feeling more like an activity than just tossing them into the dryer.

 4. It uses fewer chemicals.

-Dryers cause static cling, and the ingredients found in dryer sheets is a criminal line-up of carcinogens.
-Line-drying takes cares of this need.
+Dryers cause static cling, and the ingredients found in dryer sheets aren’t so great.
+Line-drying solves the issue.

 5. It’s therapeutic.